Somya-Singhal/online-editor/README.md

-# online-editor
+# Online Code Editor
 # Getting Started with Create React App

-At first write the command [npx create-react-app online-editor].This will initialize the node modules and create a react app.
+At first write the command `npx create-react-app online-editor`.This will initialize the node modules and create a react app.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts